KamalAbdali/PolymathKeyboardMac/distrib/readme-mac.txt

 4. Close the System Preference window.

-5. The US-Polymath keyboard should now be listed in the Keyboard menu (aka Input menu) near the right end of the Mac screen.
+5. The US-Polymath keyboard or its icon should now be listed in the Keyboard menu (aka Input menu) near the right end of the Mac screen.